close

 6. Le Marie Marché in The Hague

 As the name might suggest, this market was inspired by the classic markets you'd likely stumble across in France.
 Le Marie Marché offers shoppers a little bit of everything - stop off for a drink and a snack or to browse the tantalising stalls.
-The market takes place on the first weekend of every month and is based at the Plein in the heart of The Hague, but occasionally travels outside of the city to other locations in the Randstad, such as at the Vismarkt in Leiden or at the Olmenhorst estate on the outskirts of Lisse.
+The market takes place on the first weekend of every month from April and is based at the Plein in the heart of The Hague, but occasionally travels outside of the city to other locations in the Randstad, such as at the Vismarkt in Leiden or at the Olmenhorst estate on the outskirts of Lisse.

 7. IJ Hallen Flea Market in Amsterdam

-The IJ Hallen vlooienmarkt is the largest flea market in Europe, and can be found in Amsterdam North.
+The IJ Hallen vlooienmarkt is the largest flea market in Europe and can be found in Amsterdam North.
 Unlike the other markets featured on this list, shoppers will have to buy a ticket to enter (costs range from two euros for children to nine euros for the early bird ticket) but it is definitely worth it - this is the place to go if you’re looking for cool and unique vintage finds.

 8. Home Made Market in The Hague

-Another travelling market, Home Made stops off in The Hague, Delft, Utrecht, and Nieuwekerk aan den Ijssel from April through to October.
+Another travelling market, Home Made stops off in The Hague, Delft, Utrecht and Nieuwekerk aan den Ijssel from April through to October.
 They also host a winter market in December.
 Planning a trip to the Home Made Market and wanting to know what you can expect?
-Look forward to a unique lifestyle event with art, homemade products, live music, and lots of food and drink!
+Look forward to a unique lifestyle event with art, homemade products, live music and lots of food and drink!

 9. Swan Market